Researcher Spotlight: Carla Casulo, MD

-After previously demonstrating that FL patients whose disease returns less than two years after initial treatment have a poor The likely outcome of a disease, including the chance of recovery., the project Dr. Casulo brought to the LCRMP Workshop in February 2015 seeks to expand on that research, determining the biological factors that may distinguish high-risk FL patients from FL patients with more favorable outcomes, and potential treatment strategies.
-“Until now, it was previously unknown that early A disease that reappears or grows again after a period of remission. is a critically important predictor of poor outcome in follicular lymphoma… This discovery has inspired multiple questions regarding high-risk patients, including what distinguishes their disease biology, how can molecular predictors of risk be identified at diagnosis, and what are the optimal treatment strategies for these high-risk patients, both at diagnosis and at relapse,” Dr. Casulo says.
+After previously demonstrating that FL patients whose disease returns less than two years after initial treatment have a poor prognosis, the project Dr. Casulo brought to the LCRMP Workshop in February 2015 seeks to expand on that research, determining the biological factors that may distinguish high-risk FL patients from FL patients with more favorable outcomes, and potential treatment strategies.
+“Until now, it was previously unknown that early relapse is a critically important predictor of poor outcome in follicular lymphoma… This discovery has inspired multiple questions regarding high-risk patients, including what distinguishes their disease biology, how can molecular predictors of risk be identified at diagnosis, and what are the optimal treatment strategies for these high-risk patients, both at diagnosis and at relapse,” Dr. Casulo says.
 “I am very excited about the opportunities that lie ahead for this project, which in the long term have the potential to change the paradigm to how we approach patients with follicular lymphoma.”